Book of Lemmas

 The Book of Lemmas or Book of Assumptions (Arabic Maʾkhūdhāt Mansūba ilā Arshimīdis) is a book attributed to Archimedes by Thābit ibn Qurra, though the authorship of the book is questionable.
 It consists of fifteen propositions (lemmas) on circles.

 History

 Translations

 The Book of Lemmas was first introduced in Arabic by Thābit ibn Qurra; he attributed the work to Archimedes.
-In 1661, the Arabic manuscript was translated into Latin by Abraham Ecchellensis and edited by Giovanni A. Borelli.
-The Latin version was published under the name Liber Assumptorum.
+A translation from Arabic into Latin by John Greaves and revised by Samuel Foster (c.
+1650) was published in 1659 as Lemmata Archimedis.
+Another Latin translation by Abraham Ecchellensis and edited by Giovanni A. Borelli was published in 1661 under the name Liber Assumptorum.
 T. L. Heath translated Heiburg's Latin work into English in his The Works of Archimedes.
 A more recently discovered manuscript copy of Thābit ibn Qurra's Arabic translation was translated into English by Emre Coşkun in 2018.

 Authorship

 The original authorship of the Book of Lemmas has been in question because in proposition four, the book refers to Archimedes in third person; however, it has been suggested that it may have been added by the translator.
 Another possibility is that the Book of Lemmas may be a collection of propositions by Archimedes later collected by a Greek writer.